JohnBatmanMySlinky/PBRJ/README.md

          - ~~Grid medium~~
          - ~~OpenVDB~~
     - ~~Add bi-linear patches~~
-- Scene work
-    - Re run old scenes
-    - Add lte-orb scene
-    - Improve office scene
-        - Add more walls (left wall corner)
-        - Add in more scene geometry (baseboards? stairs? elevator?)
-        - Get reflections in back hallway looking nice and in general floor material
-        - Wall material
-        - use image texture!
-    - ~~Add matlab esque shape but with metaballs.
-Make a 2d grip of metaballs at evenly spaced intervals, preturb that grid and voila. i think.~~
 # Clean up
     - ~~Use y(::Spectrum) and dont hack with mean~~
     - remove duplicate world_to_X and X_to_world